-I think herein lies the answer – the authors stayed very far away from the gate so what time did they arrive at the gate each morning?
+I think herein lies the answer – the authors stayed far away from the gate so what time did they arrive at the gate each morning?
 The predators are most active early morning and late afternoon.

 In addition they were travelling an average of 363 kms per day!
 Finding animals in the Kruger National Park is not a matter of how far a visitor drives each day but using the available tools such as sighting boards and knowing animal behaviour.

 Maybe they should have invested in one of the many Kruger self-drive books that are available, which would have provided many hints and tips on how to find exciting subjects in the Kruger Park.
 The person is a professional photographer so he knows how to capture good images but, as we stress in our books and articles, if you don't know how and where to find the subjects you'll have nothing to photograph!